giscus/giscus/CONTRIBUTING.md

 ## setup

+To contribute to giscus, follow these steps:

+1. [Fork][fork] the repository to your GitHub account.
+2. Clone the repository to your device (or use something like Codespaces).
+3. Create a new branch in the repository.
+4. Make your modifications.
+5. Commit your modifications and push the branch.
+6. [Create a PR][pr] from the branch in your fork to giscus' `main` branch.

-This project is built with [Next.js][next.js].
-To get started:
+This project is built with [Next.js][next.js] and `yarn` as the package manager.
+Here are some commands that you can use:

-1. `yarn`: install dependencies
+- `yarn`: install dependencies
-2. `yarn dev`: compile and hot-reload for development
+- `yarn dev`: compile and hot-reload for development
-3. `yarn build`: compile and minify for production
+- `yarn build`: compile and minify for production
-4. `yarn lint`: lint and fix files
+- `yarn lint`: lint and fix files
-5. `yarn start`: serve the compiled build in production mode
+- `yarn start`: serve the compiled build in production mode

 ## creating new themes